Lucy Pollak Public Relations

 World premiere of Happy Fall: A Queer Stunt Spectacular

-Rogue Artists Ensemble in association with the Los Angeles LGBT Center presents a unique, highly interactive theatrical experience featuring life-size puppets, special effects and death-defying physical acts.
+Rogue Artists Ensemble joins forces with the Los Angeles LGBT Center and the American Contemporary Theater Festival to present a unique, highly interactive theatrical experience featuring life-size puppets, special effects and death-defying physical acts.
 Based on true-life stories and direct testimonies, Happy Fall follows a queer, closeted stuntman’s journey to discover himself in a world of faux masculinity, illuminating issues of racial and cultural identity in Hollywood.
-Lily Tomlin/Jane Wagner Cultural Arts Center at the Los Angeles LGBT Center, 1125 N McCadden Pl., Los Angeles, CA 90028; (213) 259-3738; RogueArtists.org
+Renberg Theatre in the Lily Tomlin/Jane Wagner Cultural Arts Center at the Los Angeles LGBT Center, 1125 N McCadden Pl., Los Angeles, CA 90028; (213) 259-3738; RogueArtists.org

 Aug.
 23 – Sept.
 8, 2024 (Thursdays, Fridays & Saturdays @ 8 p.m.; Sundays @ 2 p.m.; previews Wednesday, Aug.
 21 & Thursday, Aug.
 22 @ 8 p.m.):